 A minor in Entrepreneurship prepares all students to become entrepreneurial leaders.
-During the six-course program, students are equipped with the knowledge, resources, and networking opportunities to create innovative solutions, and learn the entrepreneurial process step by step.
+During the four-course program, students are equipped with the knowledge, resources, and networking opportunities to create innovative solutions, and learn the entrepreneurial process step by step.

 Through a proven and effective curriculum developed over 15 years of research, students learn from successful entrepreneurs all over the world, while being taught by professors who have entrepreneurial experience.